omgovich/colord/README.md

 Produces a mixture of two colors and returns the result of mixing them (new Colord instance).

-In contrast to other libraries that perform RGB values mixing, Colord mixes colors through LCH color space — same way the new CSS [`color-mix` function](https://drafts.csswg.org/css-color-5/#funcdef-color-mix) works.
+In contrast to other libraries that perform RGB values mixing, Colord mixes colors through [LAB color space](https://en.wikipedia.org/wiki/CIELAB_color_space).
 This approach produces better results and doesn't have the drawbacks the legacy way has.

 ```js
 import { colord, extend } from "colord";